 4 – Dog Sledding

-Right up the road in Oxford (10 minutes from the Wolf Cove Inn) you’ll find the home base for the Ultimate Dog Sledding Experience.
+Located in Canton, and a beautiful scenic 40 minutes from the Wolf Cove Inn, you’ll find the home base for the Ultimate Dog Sledding Experience.
 Alex is a professional racer who’ll take great care of you.
 He offers tours that range from one hour all the way to the Ultimate Experience, a three day adventure where you mush your own team on the third day.
 Read more …

 5 – Skijoring